 Seek Medical Attention Right Away

-Your health and safety should always be your top priority.
+Your health and safety should always come first.
 Obtain medical attention as soon as possible following the injury.
+Keep detailed records of any treatment you receive.

 Preserve the Defective Product

+Keep the faulty item as evidence.
+Do not discard or alter it in any way.
 A physical product, whether a drug, medical device, vehicle part, or toy, is vital for establishing liability.

 Document the Incident

 Take detailed notes of how you acquired the product and the circumstances surrounding the injury.
-Keep records of your purchase, such as invoices or sales receipts.
+Keep records of your purchases, such as invoices or sales receipts.
+Photographs of the product and injury can also be valuable.

-Consult With a Defective Products Attorney
+Consult With a Defective Products Legal Team Serving Charleston

 Do I Have a Time Limit to Pursue Compensation?